 This is an open enrolment program.
 A student who has completed 4.0 credits may enrol in the program.

-(7.5 credits, including 2.5 credits at the 300+ level, of which one 0.5 credit must be at the 400-level).
+7.5 credits, including 2.5 credits at the 300+ level with a minimum of 0.5 credit at the 400 level

-4. Students interested in becoming K-12 teachers should consider applying to the combined degree program --- a six-year program that leads to an Honours Bachelor of Science (HBSc) from the University of Toronto and a Master of Teaching (MT) from the Ontario Institute for Studies in Education (OISE).
+- Students interested in becoming K-12 teachers should consider applying to the combined degree program --- a six-year program that leads to an Honours Bachelor of Science (HBSc) from the University of Toronto and a Master of Teaching (MT) from the Ontario Institute for Studies in Education (OISE).
 The HBSc part of this program involves completing a Math Major, a Minor in Education and Society (offered by Victoria College) and a Minor in an area that would lead to a second "teachable" subject.
 Please see the Victoria College website for more information.